seyfdall/Thinned_Rescomp/README.md

 * scripts/mpi_test.sh
 * scripts/visualization.sh

+May need to occassionally redownload this or move it off the autodelete system.

 ## Usage
 Once this is done, you should be good to run it on the supercomputer.
 We have slurm scripts setup in the scripts/ directory to use.
 To run the test script, simply type the following in the terminal: